akfreas/YumList/README.md

 ==========

 WunderTest is the test app I built for the fine folks at 6Wunderkinder!
-I hope you guys like it!

 Setup